OscarCasasolaGarcia/OscarCasasolaGarcia/README.md

 - 💞️ I’m looking to collaborate on web development projects, software development or related topics.
 - 📫 How to reach me:
   - Gmail: oscar.casasola.g7@gmail.com
-  - Twitter: oscxrhousealone
+  - Twitter: @oscxrhousealone
-  - Instagram: oscxr_housealone
+  - Instagram: @oscxr_housealone

 <!---
 OscarCasasolaGarcia/OscarCasasolaGarcia is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.